 Most of the island’s visitors stay in Chora or on the southwestern coast, depending on the type of Naxos holidays they are looking for.
 Those who want to be in the center of the buzz and close to the port will opt for Naxos Town, and the others who prefer being next to the swimmable beaches will look for their Naxos accommodation in Plaka, Agia Anna, or Agios Prokopios.

 Whether you’re looking for the most affordable or splurge option, you will find the best place to stay in Naxos here.

 Getting to Naxos

-The most typical way of arriving to Naxos is by ferry.
+The most typical way of arriving in Naxos is by ferry.
 If you’re traveling from Athens to Naxos, you can catch the ferry in Piraeus or in Rafina.
 There are different operators who will bring you to the island at varying speeds and prices, but typically you should be there in less than 6 hours.
-Typically Blue Star Ferries offer the most economical transfer to Naxos.
+Typically Blue Star Ferries offers the most economical transfer to Naxos.